Future Work: How Millennials Will Change The Workplace In 5 Years

 If people are working in their own time and place, the need for a traditional office as we know it (a boring place, where people get together to stare at their screens), becomes a waste of resources.

 I see an office becoming a collaboration hub, where employees can meet around the sofa or a round table facing each other to connect, brainstorm and plan; whereas individual work is occurring in a shared space, or outside the office altogether.

 Research and practice show that a properly redesigned space (creative and cozy) enabled with the right change management can improve employee collaboration, attract talent, improve employee productivity and innovation and increase well-being.

 Josh Bersin, writing in Forbes about Millennials cites a study by Deloitte which shows that nearly 50 percent of the Millennials are already in leadership positions, and “most companies are discovering that supporting and retaining this talent requires a new way of doing business.”

 Millennials believe the biggest barrier to innovation is management’s attitude; Deloitte concludes, as a result of the economic pressures to flatten organizations, they must build “corporate ‘lattices” rather than corporate ladders for Millennials.
 It means that young people would like new jobs and new assignments every 12-24 months and won’t wait for 3-5 years for a promotion.

-Lack of diversity in the workplace is usually the reason for job hopping.
-It makes us restless and bored and we start seeking for an excitement elsewhere.
+Lack of diversity in the workplace is usually the reason for job-hopping.
+It makes us restless and bored and we start seeking excitement elsewhere.
 It doesn’t matter how much someone is paid if a job is unsatisfying then it’s difficult to stay engaged.

 We don’t view managers as experts, because we know where to find multiple versions of the information.
 Instead, we view managers more as coaches and mentors and we want to be able to speak to them without barriers.

-It’s no wonder why organizations around the world are so concerned with this new generation of worker – everything they ever knew about work has been turned upside down.
+It’s no wonder why organizations around the world are so concerned with this new generation of workers – everything they ever knew about work has been turned upside down.